-In this guide, we’ll break down the new General Data Protection Regulation (GDPR) law that will take place on May 25th 2018.
+In this guide, we’ll break down the new General Data Protection Regulation (GDPR) law that will took place on May 25th 2018.
 We’ll look at what GDPR actually means, who needs to pay attention to it, what you need to do, how it will affect your email marketing strategies, and what happens if you don’t comply with the new GDPR law.
 By the end of this guide, you should have a thorough understanding of the new rules and why they are important for your business and the data protection of your clients.

 Here’s everything you need to know about GDPR (click on the title to get to the right section of the guide):